Men’s Health Erectile Dysfunction: Understanding Causes and Effective Solutions

 Symptoms of Schizophrenia

-Some people with schizophrenia may experience only occasional symptoms, while others may experience them constantly.
-Symptoms of schizophrenia may include hallucinations (seeing things that aren’t real), delusions (false beliefs), and disorganized thoughts.
+Some people may experience only occasional symptoms, while others may experience them constantly.
+Symptoms may include hallucinations (seeing things that aren’t real), delusions (false beliefs), and disorganized thoughts.

-People with schizophrenia may have difficulty communicating and socializing.
-They may also have problems with thinking, concentrating, and making decisions.
-Schizophrenia can lead to problems with job performance or relationships.
+People may have difficulty communicating and socializing.
+They may also have problems with thinking, concentrating, and making decisions and it can lead to problems with job performance or relationships.

 Treatment for Schizophrenia